xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 configure_args="--enable-posix-api=yes"
 ```

-This tells `oniguruma`'s buildsystem GNU configure that it should enable POSIX
+This tells `oniguruma`'s build system GNU configure that it should enable POSIX
 APIs.
 I am not entirely sure what it does, but I'm sure it serves an important
 purpose and it shouldn't be removed.
 This is not related to `xbps-src` package
-management, this is a `oniguruma` specific thing.
-If you happen to need to use
+management, this is an `oniguruma`-specific thing.
+If you happen to need to
-some "magic flags" in your template, you should document them with an
+use some "magic flags" in your template, you should document them with an
 accompanying comment.

 The official template uses `${sourcepkg}` in some places.
 Excessive use of